anurekhagaur/RAVDESS_Woman_Safety/README.md

     conda create -n ravdess_analysis python=3.8 -y

+Activate the environment by:

+    conda activate ravdess_analysis

+You may download the requirements using the requirements.txt file by following this command:

+    pip install -r requirements.txt

 ## Dataset
 This dataset has a few features that make it suitable for this project, including its size